undergroundrap/devbootLLM/README.md

 You should see `storage` equal to `sqlite`.

+## What's New

+- AI chat now separates the model's Thinking from the final Answer.
+The Thinking section is styled differently and is collapsible.
+If a model emits <think>…</think> (e.g., DeepSeek R1) or prefixes like "Thinking:"/"Reasoning:", the UI captures it into the collapsible panel while the Answer remains front and center.
+- Lessons receive a quick validation on load (duplicates/missing required fields).
+Any issues are logged to the browser console to help keep tutorials consistent.

 This project transitions the devbootLLM application from a front-end only simulation to a full-stack application with a local server for executing code.
 This allows users to run actual Java and Python code securely in an isolated environment.

 ## Project Structure